chenxingqiang/secret-learn/doc/modules/neural_networks_supervised.rst

 .. warning::

     This implementation is not intended for large-scale applications.
-In particular, jax-sklearn offers no GPU support.
+In particular, secret-learn offers no GPU support.
 For much faster, GPU-based implementations, as well as frameworks offering much more flexibility to build deep learning architectures, see  :ref:`related_projects`.